How HS Can Affect Men Differently

 Why these differences are important

-HS is a rare condition, and there is so much more we need to learn about it – that is 1 thing all doctors and researchers can agree on.
+One thing doctors and researchers can agree on is that there is so much more we need to learn about HS.
 One of the big reasons that scientists look for HS differences in men and women is that these differences can be keys to understanding where HS comes from, how to manage symptoms, and, importantly, preventing HS in the future.